yash-raj10/Hoardinger1.0/README.md

 # Hoardinger

-Hoardinger is a Next.js project designed for individuals and government entities to rent out hoarding spaces, including home walls, empty places, and banners on roads, highways, and restaurants.
-This platform facilitates the connection between those offering hoarding spaces and businesses or individuals looking to rent them on a monthly basis.
-(Work in progress right now)
+Hoardinger is designed for individuals and government entities to rent out hoarding spaces, including home walls, empty places, banners on roads, highways, restaurants.
+This platform facilitates the connection between those offering hoarding spaces and Small Businesses / individuals / Companies looking to rent them on a monthly basis.

 ## Features

 - **Next.js 14**: Utilizing the latest features and enhancements from the Next.js framework for a modern and efficient web application.
 - **MongoDB**: Storing and managing data related to hoarding spaces and rental transactions.
+- **NodeMailer**: For sending Emails shamelessly.
 - **NextAuth**: For Secure Authantication.
 - **Prisma**: Integrating Prisma for a type-safe database access layer in TypeScript.
 - **Tailwind CSS**: Utilizing the utility-first CSS framework to streamline the styling process and ensure a responsive design.